 We do all of that too.

 Translate This Page

-Model 300-X Feedback Control Loader System was designed for new flight control systems and to replace of spring type systems in existing systems.
+Model 300-X Feedback Control Loader System was designed for new flight control systems and to replace spring type systems in existing systems.
 It has the advantage over spring type systems as it can be customized and trimmed out for each particular application and aircraft.
 This system is typically lower in cost than a mechanical spring type system with better fidelity.
-Model 300-X feedback control loader systems have a flight control model working with a Host or work in conjunction with MS Flight Simulator, Prepar3D or X-Plane.
+Model 300-X feedback control loader systems have a flight control model working with a Host or work in conjunction with MS Flight Simulator, Prepar3D, or X-Plane.

 The 300-X Feedback Control Loader system utilizes modified Helical gearboxes coupled with AC motors utilizing a closed servo loop to control the system for smooth and reliable performance.
-The gearbox has been modified to reduce backlash to a minimum, but some minor friction and inertia is reflected into the flight controls (see table below).
+The gearbox has been modified to reduce backlash to a minimum, but some minor friction and inertia are reflected into the flight controls (see table below).
 This system was primarily designed for FAA Level 1 through 6 flight trainers.
-These systems have been certified for use in CRJ/737/A320 and Robinson R22/R-44Trainers up to FAA level 6.
+These systems have been certified for use in CRJ/737/A320 and Robinson R22/R-44Trainers up to FAA Level 6.

 300-X is completely customizable for a variety of output torque requirements (refer to the table below).
 This allows for the same type of system to do a larger variety of controls - all without having to rework documentation and engineering across multiple systems.